TK-A369/vastlang-docs/docs/lang-spec/keywords.md

 # VastLang keywords

+There are many keywords in VastLang.

+Most of them are instructions.

  - `syscall` - perform some operation with provided arguments, and possibly save returned result to variable.
    Syntax: `syscall [syscall_name] [result_variable] [args_count] [args...]`
    `syscall_name` should be string.